PO Box 3516

 The agency continues to participate in the two major DSRIP efforts for the Hudson Valley, namely one established under the leadership of Montefiore Hospital, and the second under the leadership of Westchester Medical Center.

 The program strives to maintain Family of Woodstock’s philosophy amidst funding pressures.
-We believe that we are “people helping people help themselves”.

-The program strives to maintain Family of Woodstock’s philosophy amidst funding pressures.
-We believe that we are “people helping people help themselves”.
+We believe that we are people helping people help themselves”.